brosenan/cedalion-web/README.md

 on top of those.

 ### Development status
-cedalion-web is currently under active development.
-We have one [demo] (http://train.cedalion.org/) online, and we plan to publish more examples and tutorials.
+Development of cedalion-web is currently on hold, as we are currently persuing other research direction (see http://github.com/brosenan/vercast).
+At one point we plan to go back and combine these new ideas with cedalion-web to create a real useful web framework.

 Please feel free to contact us for more information.